SuperOfficeDocs/superoffice-docs/user-guide/en/ui/extra-menus/index.md

 # Extra menus

-In the **Extra menus** screen, you can add extra menus (buttons, menus, links, shortcuts, lists etc.) in SuperOffice Service, so that the functions and information you need are always easily available.
+In the **Extra menus** screen, you can add extra menus (buttons, menus, links, shortcuts, lists, and so on) in SuperOffice Service, so that the functions and information you need are always easily available.

 ## Where can I add extra menus?